Sentara Martha Jefferson Monday: Aromatherapy for Cancer Patients

 Aromatherapy treatment is now available to cancer patients at Sentara Martha Jefferson Hospital thanks to generous community donors.

 ALBEMARLE COUNTY, Va.
 (WVIR) - Aromatherapy treatment is now available to cancer patients at Sentara Martha Jefferson Hospital thanks to generous community donors.

 A grant was recently awarded to the Cancer Center to provide aromatherapy to patients undergoing chemotherapy.
 It’s used in conjunction with take-home anti-nausea medication that typically takes longer to kick in.

 “It has lavender and ginger in it, which are known to help minimize nausea for patients,” said Danielle Schrader, BSN, RN, Sentara Martha Jefferson Medical Oncology and Infusion Center.

 Two options are offered at the center, depending on the needs of the patient.

-“There is a small packet that provides a one time use,” said Schrader.
-“We utilize those with patients who are in the chair receiving treatment.
-But there is also a six month supply that’s in a little bottle that they can take with them and open up and use at any time.”
+“There is a small packet that you just open, it's a one-time use,” said Schrader.
+“We utilize those here with patients who are actually in the chair receiving treatment.
+But there is also a six-month supply, it's in a little bottle that we open up and they can use that anytime."

 The grants were awarded by the Patient and Family Advisory Committee of the hospital.

 For more information on this topic, please call 1-800-SENTARA.
-If you have a question about your health you’d like answered, please email firstname.lastname@example.org.
+If you have a question about your health you’d like us to answer, email firstname.lastname@example.org.